About us

 Goals

-DataPLANT works in a data-centric way and builds on existing structures.
-A central element towards achieving the goal is the Annotated Research Context (ARC), which acts as an entry point and will define the future structure of a data publication in the field.
-The ARC will cover the entire research cycle, from the experiment through the computational aspects to the actual data and metadata, as well as the resulting publications.
-It is based on existing formats, terminologies, and guidelines allowing integration of available data into existing repositories to be as seamless as possible.
-A number of tools and services are already available to ensure a quick start to improved data management from the earliest stages.
-At the same time, the technical infrastructure for sharing and versioning ARCs is being built.
-Accordingly, DataPLANT represents the central point of contact in RDM aspects for researchers in the field of basic plant research.
+DataPLANT is data-centred and builds on existing structures.
+A fundamental element for achieving the goal is the Annotated Research Context (ARC), which acts as an entry point and will define the structure of a data publication in the subject area in the future.
+The ARC covers the entire research cycle, from the experiment to the computational aspects to the actual data and metadata as well as the resulting publications.
+It is based on existing formats, terminologies and guidelines, so that the integration of existing data into existing repositories can take place as smoothly as possible.
+A range of tools and services are available to ensure a quick start to improved data management right from the start.
+At the same time, the technical infrastructure for the shared use and versioning of ARCs has been established.
+Accordingly, DataPLANT is the central point of contact for researchers in the field of basic plant research in RDM matters.

 Dr. Dirk von Suchodoletz